-Teaching Staff (usually tutors):
+Teaching Staff (a select number of teachers):

-- Delivering PSHCE in a sensitive way. - Modelling positive attitudes to PSHCE. - Using inclusive language. - Monitoring progress, which includes completing an attitude to learning grade - Responding to the needs of individual pupils. - Staff do not have the right to opt out of teaching PSHCE.
-Staff who have concerns about teaching PSHCE are encouraged to discuss this with the relevant Head of PSHCE. - Ensure pupils are made aware of helpful external agencies. - Be unbiased in their delivery of the topics covered and do not indoctrinate pupils.
-For example, teachers should not aim to influence the political views of the pupils. - Challenge and record any inappropriate language of radical views that are disclosed in the sessions.
+- Delivering PSHE in a sensitive way. - Modelling positive attitudes to PSHE. - Using inclusive language. - Monitoring progress, which includes completing an attitude to learning grade - Responding to the needs of individual pupils. - Staff do not have the right to opt out of teaching PSHE.
+Staff who have concerns about teaching PSHE are encouraged to discuss this with the relevant Head of PSHE. - Ensure pupils are made aware of helpful external agencies. - Be unbiased in their delivery of the topics covered and do not indoctrinate pupils.
+For example, teachers should not aim to influence the political views of the pupils.

+Challenge and record any inappropriate language of radical views that are disclosed in the sessions.